Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Something to consider is if you hit a nursing female, the fawn might still be in the area.
 The fawn will not survive on its own.
 However, many states have deer rehabilitation centers that will take orphaned fawns and raise them until they can survive on their own in the wild.

 5. Will my insurance rates go up if I hit a deer?

 It all depends on your car insurance company.
 Many car insurance companies will not increase your rates if you hit a deer because these accidents are unpredictable.
 Even if you follow all the steps of being a safe driver, a deer might seemingly come out of nowhere.
 Contact your car insurance to confirm their policies about deer-car accidents.
 (Coverage)

 Some people tend to the deer they hit with their car if the deer was not seriously injured.
 After a few weeks of care, people might be tempted to keep the deer as a pet.
 Do deer make good pets?
 If they were wild deer, the general answer is no. (Real Tree)

 Despite people being cautious and alert drivers, people still hit deer by accident.
 The most important thing is to protect yourself.
 Swerving to avoid the deer may result in serious injury.
 Plus, you might still hit the deer despite trying to swerve.
 Ensure your own safety first.
 Even if you do not get hurt, but the deer is seriously hurt or dies, it can still be upsetting.
 Despite it being upsetting, calling the police as soon as you safely can is an essential step.
 Driving away from the situation will not be beneficial because the deer could be saved if it is only slightly injured.
 If the deer dies or cannot move out of the road, this could cause another driver to have an accident.
 Move your car, call the police, and remember that accidents happen.

-- Next on your reading list: 11 Canada Deer Car Accidents Statistics for 2022: How Many Deer Are Hit By Cars?
+- Next on your reading list: 11 Canada Deer Car Accidents Statistics: How Many Deer Are Hit By Cars?